AdobeDocs/experience-platform.en/help/query-service/data-distiller/build-external-audiences/overview.md

 - Do these audiences appear in Adobe Journey Optimizer?
 If not, what happens when I create a new audience in the rule builder that includes all members of this audience?
 N/A

 - How should I create two Data Distiller audiences with different schedules?
-How many datasets will be created, and will they be marked for Profile?
+How many datasets are created, and are they marked for Profile?
 N/A

 - How do I delete an audience?